top of page

 Second Digit

 When you have an 8-digit serial number, the second number shows the Service Command.
 This narrows down where the person enlisted or was drafted.
-If you have a serial number for a member of the WAC, look at the number after the letter prefix.
+If you have a serial number for a member of the Women's Army Corps (WAC), look at the number after the letter prefix.
 There’s an exception.
 Remember those serial numbers that begin with “2,” showing National Guard service?
-You need to look at the 3rd digit.
-The second digit for those will always be a zero.
+The second digit for WACs will always be a zero, so you need to look at the 3rd digit.

 • 1 = Connecticut Maine, Massachusetts, New Hampshire, Rhode Island, Vermont